paulrobertlloyd/paulrobertlloyd-content/articles/2019-02-05-look_around_you.markdown

 canonical:
   url: https://newadventuresconf.com/articles/look-around-you
 summary: For all their claims of changing the world, it would seem designers have not only failed to address its more pressing problems, but exaggerated many of its existing ones.
-photo:
+featured:
-  - url: /media/2019/036/a1/image.png
+  url: /media/2019/036/a1/image.png
   alt: Illustration of three birds with their heads in the sand, a fourth not but look around in alarm.
 category:
   - design
   - technology
-tags:
-  - featured
 ---

 ![Illustration of three birds with their heads in the sand, a fourth not but look around in alarm.](/media/2019/036/a1/image.png "Illustration: Geri Coady.")